itsjfx/jfx.ac/content/blog/my-kvm-is-better-than-yours.md

 I also created a third button that toggles only the USB device.

-The reason why I wanted a button for each machine is cause sometimes displays get disconnected due to device sleep or cables slipping, so I had the need to explicitly select which device to switch to.
+The reason why I wanted a button for each machine and not a toggle button - is cause displays get disconnected due to device sleep or cables slipping, so I had the need to explicitly select which device to switch to.

 Unfortunately, I had no way of keeping track of which USB device my KVM connected to.
 This is cause the Pico has no state and grounds the pin whenever it receives a web request.
 I thought about tapping into the light on my KVM and using that for state management, then I realised there's a simpler solution.

 My Stream Deck is always directly connected to my desktop (not via KVM), and my desktop machine is always on.
 Due to this I could cheat a little.

 When I press the button on my Stream Deck, my script runs `lsusb` and checks whether the USB hub is listed as a connected device.
-If I press the button to switch to my desktop, and the USB hub is connected, then there's no need to call my Pico API to toggle the KVM as the USB hub is connected to the correct device.
-If the USB hub did not appear in `lsusb`, then this would mean my USB hub was connected to my laptop, so my Stream Deck code correctly makes a web request to my Pico API to toggle the KVM.
+If I press the button to switch to my desktop, and the USB hub is connected, then there's no need to call my Pico API to toggle the USB hub as the USB hub is connected to the correct device.
+If the USB hub did not appear in `lsusb`, then this would mean my USB hub was connected to my laptop, so my Stream Deck code correctly makes a web request to my Pico API to toggle the USB hub.

 Cause of this cheat, I had a way to reliably detect whether the USB device was connected to the right PC or not, and only switch when appropriate.
 I combined this with `monitorcontrol`, and with a single button press I have a way to switch my display and USB devices.